Wolox/tech-guides/nodejs/docs/node-standard-and-best-practices.md

 ### 2.8- Mappers

 They are used to centralize the corresponding logic of converting the data that arrives to us into the objects we handle in our application.
 As an advantage we also have the reuse of them at the different entry points where it applies.
+The main difference between mappers and serializers is that mappers are used for IN data formatting whereas serializers should be used for OUT data formatting.

 &nbsp;